 Flexible, epoxy-based gaskets can be bonded to metal or other conductive material without a third bonding agent.
 Our Epoxy Bonding Systems are ideal for this application.
 Induction heating has been used for bonding gaskets to metal automotive parts, thermoplastic composite bonding, and rubber washer/bumper assemblies.

 Brazing is the process of joining two or more pieces of metal or ceramic material with a molten filler metal such as silver, aluminum alloy or copper.
 Brazing requires a higher temperature than soldering but produces a very strong bond which withstands shock, vibration and temperature change.
 Brazing in a controlled vacuum or in an inert protective atmosphere can significantly improve overall part quality and eliminate costly part cleaning procedures.
-Please visit The Brazing Guide section of our website for in-depth information about brazing processes, materials, filler metals and equipment.

 Industrial forging and hot forming processes involve bending or shaping a metal billet or bloom after it has been heated to a temperature at which its resistance to deformation is weak.
 Blocks of non-ferrous materials can also be used.